 These are two important steps to take when you want to know how to declare bankruptcy the right way.
 Speak with an experienced bankruptcy attorney to receive the best guidance about your specific situation.

-Bankruptcy should be a last resort as a solution to your financial problems.
+Bankruptcy should be a last resort for addressing your financial problems.
 Douglas Jacobson Law Firm has been helping consumers and businesses in Georgia with bankruptcy and debt relief since 2007.
 Contact us today for a free consultation.